Tulunids: Urban construction

 Following Ahmad ibn Tulun's declaration of Egypt's independence from the Abbasid Caliphate, he initiated a program to elevate Fustat to a status comparable to that of the Caliphate's centers in Baghdad and Samarra.
 As his residence became insufficient to accommodate the growing number of servants and soldiers, he opted to expand it.
 He selected a site in the distant northeastern section of al-Askar, situated between Mount Yashkur and the foothills of the Mokattam, near the governor's residence.
 In 257 AH (870 AD), a new suburb, designated "al-Qata'i," was established over an area estimated at one square mile.
 He then proceeded to lay out his palace in this location and instructed his companions, servants, and followers to construct buildings around it.
 The construction continued until it became integrated with the wider development of Fustat.
 The district was subdivided into sections, each designated by the name of its inhabitants.
 For instance, a distinct quarter was designated for the Nubians, another for the Romans, a third for the tent-makers, and individual sections were allocated for each group of servants, identified by their respective trades.
 The leaders constructed a multitude of disparate edifices, thereby rendering al-Qata'i a meticulously planned district replete with thoroughfares and byways, places of worship, mills, Hammam, ovens, and markets.
 It subsequently developed into a sizable metropolis, exhibiting greater prosperity and aesthetic appeal than other cities in the region.
 The architectural style, whether about residential or religious structures, reflected the Samaritan design prevalent in the Caliphate's capital at the time.
 Additionally, Ibn Tulun constructed a hospital (Bimaristan) in the suburbs, where patients received free medical care and medication.

-The nave of Ibn Tulun Mosque.
+Ibn Tulun Mosque, the only architectural monument from the Tulunid era.

 Ahmad ibn Tulun meticulously constructed his new palace, which featured a lush garden and a vast parade ground for military displays, and polo matches.
 The entire complex was designated "al-Midan."
 This magnificent edifice was conceived in the style of the palaces of the caliphs in Baghdad and incorporated pavilions.
 The structure had multiple gates, each with a designated appellation: Bab al-Midan, Bab al-Sawalijah, Bab al-Khassa, Bab al-Jabal, Bab al-Haram, Bab al-Darmun, Bab Du'naj, Bab al-Saj, and Bab al-Salat, also known as Bab al-Siba'.
 The thoroughfare extending from Ibn Tulun's abode to the palace was broad, and he delineated it with a wall, erecting three substantial gates.
 The thoroughfares were interconnected in a linear fashion.
 These gates were typically only opened on select occasions, such as Eid, military parades, or charity days.
 Outside of these events, they were opened only at specific, pre-arranged times.